-Bronze hanging of Merovech's victory over Atilla the Hun in 451 by Emmanuel Fremiet, 1867.
-Mona: The word comes from the Latin word "paganus" which means "country peasant."
-The early Roman Christians used that word to describe all the people who lived in the country that hadn't converted to Christianity.
-Over time, the word changed to mean anyone who wasn't Christian.
-Sometimes it would be used as an insult, meaning anyone who wasn't Christian
+Mona: The word comes from the Latin word 'paganus' which means "country peasant."
+The early Roman Christians used that word to describe anyone who wasn't 'miles Christi' or 'warriors of Christ.'
+Over time, the word changed to mean anyone who didn't worship the Christian god.
+Sometimes it would be used as an insult, meaning anyone who wasn't Christian must be uncivilized.